Va-etchanan: Only One

 This strict interpretation of the ninth commandment is relevant in all cultures.
 It could even be rephrased to cover situations outside of court, and remain a universal principle:

-You must not speak falsehood in order to cause harm to another.
+You must not speak falsehood that might cause harm to another.

 The Tenth Commandment